jech/galene/galene.md

 Every group definition file contains a single JSON dictionary.
 All fields are optional.
 The following fields are allowed:

- - `users`: is a dictionary that maps user names to user descriptions (see below);
+ - `users`: a dictionary that maps user names to user descriptions (see below);

- - `wildcard-user` is a user description that will be used for usernames with no matching entry in the `users` dictionary;
+ - `wildcard-user` a user description that will be used for usernames with no matching entry in the `users` dictionary;

  - `authKeys`, `authServer` and `authPortal`: see *Authorisation* below;